 Speakers included: PS/Y collaborators Dr Stephanie Courtade (psychiatrist) and Jocelyn Pook (artist and composer); Dr Errol Francis (PS/Y director); Dr Dominik Havsteen-Franklin (Consultant in Arts Psychotherapies, CNWL NHS Foundation Trust); Mette Kjærgaard Præst (curator PS/Y and Hysteria programme); Prof Sashi Sashidaran (consultant psychiatrist and Director of Mental Health Rights, Glasgow); Prof Victoria Tischler (Professor of Arts and Health, Head of the Dementia Care Centre, University of West London), RE:CREATE Psychiatry, and The Dragon Café Singers.

-PS/Y’s Hysteria is a combined arts programme that explores health and illness in contemporary society, focusing on issues of gender, race and cultural identity.
-Hysteria is curated by Mette Kjærgaard Præst and takes place in partnership with organisations and institutions across London from August 2017 until April 2018.
+PS/Y’s Hysteria programme explored gender, race and cultural identity in mental health and society.
+Curated by Mette Kjærgaard Præst, the programme was delivered in partnership with organisations and cultural institutions across London between August 2017 and April 2018.

 PS/Y is a research, curating and public engagement group exploring the interface of arts and health sciences.
-PS/Y develops interdisciplinary projects and dialogue with artists, scientists, arts organisations, academic institutions and communities.
-PS/Y aims to create new creative insights to engage diverse audiences for an interdisciplinary arts practice that explores the relationship between mind and body in Western culture.
-PS/Y has previously been involved in delivering Anxiety, London, 2014 and Acting Out, Nottingham, 2015.
+PS/Y develops interdisciplinary projects with artists, scientists, arts organisations, institutions and communities, aiming to create new insights into the relationship between mind and body in Western culture.